php-fig/fig-standards/proposed/http-message.md

     /**
      * Return the string representation of the URI.
      *
-     * Concatenates the various segments of the URI, using the appropriate
+     * Concatenates the various components of the URI, using the appropriate
      * delimiters:
      *
      * - If a scheme is present, "://" MUST append the value.